-The common cold is a viral infection of your nose and throat (upper respiratory tract).
-It's usually harmless, although it might not feel that way.
-Many types of viruses can cause a common cold.
+The common cold is an illness affecting your nose and throat.
+Most often, it's harmless, but it might not feel that way.
+Germs called viruses cause a common cold.

 When to see a doctor

 For adults.
 Most often, you don't need medical care for a common cold.
 But see your health care provider if you have:

 - Symptoms that get worse or do not get better.

 - Fever greater than 101.3 degrees Fahrenheit (38.5 degrees Celsius) that lasts more than three days.

 - Intense sore throat, headache or sinus pain.